golang/proposal/design/draft-fuzzing.md

 A good seed corpus can save the mutation engine a lot of work (for example adding a new key type to a key parsing function).

-Each fuzz target will always look in the package’s `testdata/corpus/FuzzTarget` directory for an existing seed corpus to use, if one exists.
+Each fuzz test will always look in the package’s `testdata/corpus/FuzzTest` directory for an existing seed corpus to use, if one exists.
 New crashes will also be written to this directory.

-The seed corpus can be populated programmatically using `f.Add` within the fuzz target.
+The seed corpus can be populated programmatically using `f.Add` within the fuzz test.

 _Examples:_

-1:  A fuzz target’s `f.Fuzz` function takes a single `[]byte`.
+1:  A fuzz target takes a single `[]byte`.

 ```
 f.Fuzz(func(t *testing.T, b []byte) {...})